 Today, people often only go to the doctor after a heart attack, not before.
 Nobody really does all the checks they have to, with the right regularity.
 Wearable devices can fill this gap.

 What is Oura Ring?

-Oura Ring is a $ 300 smart ring that monitors the wearer's sleep, heart rate, and skin temperature.
-The accompanying app provides features like meditation to reduce stress and anxiety.
-Last month, Bloomberg reported that the Finnish company is in talks with investors to raise money for a valuation of around $ 800 million, after two lengthy fundraising campaigns that have included investment funds and even Hollywood VIPs (Will Smith) or sports (Shaquille O'Neal).
+The Oura Ring is a $ 300 smartwatch ring (a smart ring) that monitors the wearer's sleep, heart rate, and skin temperature.
+The accompanying app provides features such as meditation to reduce stress and anxiety.
+Last month, Bloomberg reported that the Finnish company is in talks with investors to raise funds worth around $ 800 million after two lengthy fundraising campaigns that have included investment funds and even Hollywood VIPs (Will Smith) or sports (Shaquille O'Neal).

 The "prince" application in the American basketball league

 Last year, about 25% of NBA players were given Oura Rings to keep track of their biometric data and ensure that they and their coaches remained COVID-free.
 According to Oura, changes to users' disease probability scores may indicate they may be at higher risk or show signs of COVID-19.

 Data from us and other wearables has shown that you can feel significant changes a day or two before you feel sick.Harpreet Singh Rai

 Oura is not the only company to go in this direction

 Other companies are also studying i wearable devices of the future.
 Samsung is perfecting its blood pressure monitoring system.
 For some time we have been thinking about systems for monitor glucose without using needles, and there is also the potential to monitor reproductive health, such as menstruation.